 1.1 For the adoption of a work item on the ECC Work Programme, the Working Group or Plenary should agree that it is a suitable subject to undertake and that it satisfies the Mission of the ECC.
 In addition, a minimum number of five supporting Members, who are willing to provide resources (e.g. contributions, chair), shall be required.

+1.1bis The Plenary or the Working Group shall ensure that all work items have specific objectives, scope, and expected outcomes.

 1.2 The Plenary shall advise the Council of its requirements for support based on the Office Work Programme.

 CONDUCT OF MEETINGS